chauhanpalak1079/Hand-Gesture-Media-Control-System/README.md

 ## Usage Instructions

 ### 1. **Setup**
-Run the script on a system with a camera.
+Run the script on the system with a camera.
 The application initializes hand gesture detection and displays a GUI window for volume updates.

 ### 2. **Controls**
 - **Gesture Calibration**: The system calibrates gesture thresholds at startup.
 Follow the instructions on the console.